Eggertron/video_editing/insta360/README.md

 The phone app seems contain more features and is a bit more advanced than the Windows app.
 Although this may be a few extra steps additional for video processing, transferring the files to the phone for editing and processing is better.
 Transfer the output video back to the computer for futher editing and publishing.
+There are limitations to take into consideration,

+- Max 360 video resolution 3840x1920
+- Max FPS 30
+- Max Bitrate 125

 Insta360 app data path